coulisse/spiderweb/README.md

 Re-enter new password:
 Password changed
 ```

-### Crontab
-Starting from version 2.4, since all activities are managed by the application, you don't need to schedule anything.

 ### Run test
 Now, you can run your web application with the following command: